dgai91/from-snli-to-esnli/README.md

 Then, Based on the InferSent model, I will implement [e-SNLI model](https://arxiv.org/abs/1812.01193v1) and complete corresponding experiments.

-if you want to use my project in you repositories.
-All requirments as follow:
+If you want to use my project in you repositories, all requirments as follow:

 Python 3.7 with anaconda